 “A serene hotel base just 10 minutes walk from the La Paz seafront with a beautifully designed garden enclosed within a peaceful courtyard”

-Scrupulously restored by the current owner, Swiss-born Esther Ammann, it has a tranquil and relaxed atmosphere, with rooms facing the cacti-filled courtyard under shaded colonnades.
+Scrupulously restored by the current owner, Swiss-born Esther Ammann, it has a tranquil and relaxed atmosphere, with eight rooms facing the cacti-filled courtyard under shaded colonnades.
 With shrines, sculptures, paintings, even an ensenada (clay ‘day of the dead’ skeleton) dotted about the garden, it feels more like staying in the villa of an arty friend.
 Esther has turned a shell into a local landmark and is definitely a cool host who know how to stay cool in a hot town.

 - This historical building has been renovated with real care and attention to detail